Too many Australians living in nursing homes take their own lives

 With more than 800,000 Rohingya having now fled Myanmar for Bangladesh, a large-scale humanitarian crisis is unfolding.
 But boycotts or sanctions are not the best options.

-Assumptions conspire to fail some victims of family violence
+Assumptions fail some victims of family violence

 Police can misidentify victims as offenders because the real perpetrator has misled them.